zavoloklom/dnd-flavored-markdown/content/en.md

 - A necromancer, **[Abraham](#)**, arrives in town.
 He previously conducted forbidden experiments in the [United States of Magic Art](#appendix-states-and-organizations) and is now in hiding, hoping to continue his research in seclusion.
-- He rents a house from **[Jonas](#)** (the grandson of a smuggler), pays a year in advance, and moves in.
-Abraham knows about this house—and the passage—through old contacts: a fellow necromancer once lived in the town.
-Jonas doesn’t know about the secret passage into the catacombs.
+- He rents the house from **[Jonas](#)** (the grandson of a smuggler), pays a year in advance, and moves in.
+Abraham knows about the house—and the passage from it into the catacombs—through old ties with smugglers of [Black Meduza](#appendix-states-and-organizations).
+Jonas is unaware of the hidden route.
-- Abraham places an order with his smuggler contacts in [Black Meduza](#appendix-states-and-organizations) for “goods”—his custom-bred spiders to continue experimenting with their poison.
+- Abraham places an order with Black Meduza to have his special spiders delivered so he can continue experiments with their venom.
 - He locks himself in the cellar and doesn’t show his face around town.
 Rumors spread that he’s a mage, but no one cares.